 The American Board of Pediatrics, Training Requirements for Subspecialty Certification, 2004 (available at http://www.abp.org).

 The Scholarly Activity Forum and Exchange, or SAFE, is the body responsible for overseeing and approving all fellow research.
-Led by Brigham C. Willis, MD, SAFE is made up of a cross-section of professionals actively involved in research.
+Led by F. Anthony Willyerd, MD, SAFE is made up of a cross-section of professionals actively involved in research.
 Although SAFE oversees all fellow research, each fellow has his or her own Scholarly Oversight Committee, made up of three to five individuals.
 The individual Scholarly Oversight Committees meet twice a year and ensure that fellows are on track with their research.

 Dr. Willyerd also collaborates with Brigham C. Willis, MD who has extensive experience in research, having conducted basic science and clinical research for more than ten years.
-Through his role with the University of Arizona College of Medicine-Phoenix, he has numerous contacts in the field of research within the Phoenix area.
+Through his association with the University of Arizona College of Medicine-Phoenix, Dr. Willis has numerous contacts in the field of research within the Phoenix area.

-The PICU has a Research Coordinator and Medical Education has a dedicated Research Analyst, who assists residents and fellows with research, including working with the Phoenix Children's Institutional Review Board as well as to answer questions and offer advice regarding research.
+The PICU has a Research Coordinator and Medical Education has a dedicated Research Analyst, who assists residents and fellows with research, including working with the Phoenix Children's Institutional Review Board as well as answering questions and offering advice regarding research.